-For more complex loss functions, try to use combinations of other loss functions; the dice_loss provided in Paddle Fluid for image segmentation tasks is an example of using combinations of other operators (calculate the average likelihood probability of each pixel position).
+For more complex loss functions, try to use combinations of other loss functions; the api_fluid_layers_dice_loss provided in Paddle Fluid for image segmentation tasks is an example of using combinations of other operators (calculate the average likelihood probability of each pixel position).
 The multi-objective loss function can also be considered similarly, such as Faster RCNN that uses the weighted sum of cross entropy and smooth_l1 loss as a loss function.

-Note, after defining the loss function, in order to optimize with Optimizer, you usually need to use mean or other operations to convert the high-dimensional Tensor returned by the loss function to a Scalar value.
+Note, after defining the loss function, in order to optimize with Optimizer, you usually need to use api_fluid_layers_mean or other operations to convert the high-dimensional Tensor returned by the loss function to a Scalar value.